voicerepublic/voicerepublic_dev/README.md

 the console which runs `vrwatch`.)

 Click `End Talk` to end the talk.
-On the rails console kick off post processing with:
+On the rails console kick off post processing (in User Acceptance Test mode) with:

-    t.reload.send(:postprocess!)
+    t.reload.send(:postprocess!, true)

 Views will change slightly.
 A journal file shows up in `vrwatch`.
-When running in console a `debugger` statement will hold before each Audio::Strategy to inspect the precondition and outcome in `vrwatch`.
+When running with parameter `true` a `debugger` statement will hold before each Audio::Strategy to inspect the precondition and outcome in `vrwatch`.
 Type `c` and `Enter` to continue to the next strategy.
 It will output the shell-out-commands prefixed with `CmdRunner>`, any errors and in red the next strategy to run.
+(At this point you can run the shell-out-commands under `local/recordings` to play with them and tweak stuff.)

 After the last strategy post processing will move the files from `recordings` to `archive` resp. `archive_raw`.
 It'll also create